psahu1110/Motor-Speed-Prediction/README.md

 Examined multicollinearity issues within the dataset.

-4. Feature Removal to Address Multicollinearity- Dropped features contributing to multicollinearity.
+4. Feature Removal to Address Multicollinearity- Dropped features contribute to multicollinearity.

 Model Training and Evaluation